 The Louisiana Trustee Implementation Group (LA TIG) is responsible for restoring the natural resources and services within the Louisiana Restoration Area that were injured by the Deepwater Horizon oil spill (DWH oil spill).
 The purpose of restoration, as discussed in this document and detailed more fully in the Programmatic Damage Assessment and Restoration Plan/Programmatic Environmental Impact Statement (PDARP/PEIS), is to make the environment and the public whole for injuries resulting from the DWH oil spill by implementing restoration actions intended to return injured natural resources and services to baseline conditions and compensate for interim losses, in accordance with the Oil Pollution Act of 1990 (OPA) and associated Natural Resource Damage Assessment (NRDA) regulations.
-The LA TIG has prepared this "Louisiana Trustee Implementation Group Draft Strategic Restoration Plan and Environmental Assessment #3: Restoration of Wetlands, Coastal, and Nearshore Habitats in the Barataria Basin, Louisiana" (SRP/EA) in order to identify a restoration strategy that will help prioritize future decisions regarding project selection and funding.
+The LA TIG has prepared this "Louisiana Trustee Implementation Group Strategic Restoration Plan and Environmental Assessment #3: Restoration of Wetlands, Coastal, and Nearshore Habitats in the Barataria Basin, Louisiana" (SRP/EA) in order to identify a restoration strategy that will help prioritize future decisions regarding project selection and funding.
 This integrated SRP/EA will also ensure compliance with the National Environmental Policy Act (NEPA) by incorporating information included in the PDARP/PEIS, where appropriate, to evaluate and compare environmental impacts of considered alternatives.

-In this Phase I SRP/EA, rather than selecting specific projects for construction, the Trustees evaluate a suite of restoration techniques and approaches, for example large-scale diversions or marsh creation, to determine how to best support restoring ecosystem-level injuries in the Gulf of Mexico through restoration in the Barataria Basin.
+In this SRP/EA, rather than selecting specific projects for construction, the Trustees of the LA TIG (also referred to here interchangeably as "the LA TIG" or "the Trustees") evaluate a suite of restoration techniques and approaches, for example large-scale diversions or marsh creation, to determine how to best support restoring ecosystem-level injuries in the Gulf of Mexico through restoration in the Barataria Basin.
 This strategic approach to restoration will allow the Trustees to prioritize projects for further evaluation by the LA TIG.
-Thus, the Trustees are proposing two decisions in this draft SRP/EA.
-First, after evaluating a reasonable range of alternatives, the Trustees have proposed a preferred alternative that relies on a suite of restoration approaches and techniques in the Barataria Basin, including large-scale sediment diversions to restore deltaic processes, marsh creation, and ridge restoration.
+Thus, the Trustees are making two decisions in this SRP/EA.
+First, after evaluating a reasonable range of alternatives, the Trustees have selected a preferred alternative that relies on a suite of restoration approaches and techniques in the Barataria Basin, including large-scale sediment diversions to restore deltaic processes, marsh creation, and ridge restoration.
 This preferred alternative recognizes that a large-scale sediment diversion in the Barataria Basin likely would provide benefits to the ecosystem that cannot be realized by any other technique or suite of techniques - for example, one that relies on large-scale marsh creation without a diversion.
-Second, the Trustees propose to select to advance several projects forward for further evaluation and planning: the Mid-Barataria Sediment Diversion and two marsh creation increments within Large Scale Marsh Creation - Component E in northern Barataria Basin.
+Second, the Trustees select to advance several projects forward for further evaluation and planning: the Mid-Barataria Sediment Diversion and one marsh creation increment within Large Scale Marsh Creation -Component E in Barataria Basin.
 In this Plan, the Trustees also confirm that their 2017 decision to move the Spanish Pass Increment of the Barataria Basin Ridge and Marsh Creation project forward for further evaluation and planning (Louisiana TIG, 2017) is consistent with the preferred alternative proposed here.
+These two decisions: selecting the preferred alternative and moving forward with restoration planning and NEPA review for the projects identified above are collectively referred to as the "Proposed Action."
 The Trustees are not proposing these projects for construction funding at this time.
-Rather, the Trustees propose selecting these projects for further development and evaluation under both OPA and NEPA in subsequent project specific Restoration Plans.
+Rather, the Trustees are selecting these projects for further development and evaluation under both OPA and NEPA in subsequent project specific Restoration Plans.